AndrejKolar/NetworkStack/README.md

 ## Example

-Example implementation of a single endpoint for fetching user data with two methods.
+An example implementation of a single endpoint for fetching user data with two methods.

 ### Shared values

 To set shared values between all the endpoints extend the base `Endpoint` enum.
-In this example we are seting the scheme and host for all endpoints.
+In this example, we are setting the scheme and host for all endpoints.

 ```swift
 extension Endpoint {